 The expense budget under the New Agreement includes seven direct cost centers (airfield, terminal, loading bridges, parking, landside, FBO commercial aviation, and FBO general aviation and facilities) and seven indirect costs centers (ARFF, operations, security, vehicle/equipment maintenance, AvPorts administration, Million Air administration, and Authority administration).
 The expenses for four of the indirect costs centers (which exclude administration) are allocated to the direct costs centers based on an analysis of the staff hours worked and the budgeted costs within each indirect cost center.
-After those indirect costs for each direct cost center.
+After those indirect costs are allocated to the direct cost centers, administration is allocated based on the total actual direct and indirect costs for each direct cost center.
 The allocation percentages for 2024 are set forth in the operating expenses allocation summary the Budget Overview section.
 The allocation rates will be reviewed and potentially revised at the end of 2024 to reflect the actual operations and maintenance for all of the facilities.